AdobeDocs/audience-manager.it-IT/help/using/reference/system-components/components-overview.md

  -->

-Questa guida fornisce una panoramica di base dei componenti principali di cui [!DNL Audience Manager]dispone.
+This guide provides a basic overview of the main components that power [!DNL Audience Manager].
 Viene scritto per:

 * Lettori tecnici e non tecnici.
-* I clienti attuali [!DNL Audience Manager] sono curiosi di sapere come funziona tutti.
+* Current [!DNL Audience Manager] customers curious about how it all works.
-* Potenziali [!DNL Audience Manager] clienti che devono valutare questo sistema nell&#39;ambito di una diligenza o di una richiesta di processo di presentazione.
+* Potential [!DNL Audience Manager] customers who need to evaluate this system as part of a due diligence or request for proposal process.

-Questa guida cerca di trovare un compromesso tra le descrizioni generali e un&#39;implementazione approfondita.
+Questa guida cerca di trovare un compromesso tra le descrizioni generali e un'implementazione approfondita.
 Tuttavia, alcune cose sono proprietarie e quindi non ci andremo.
-Dopo tutto, c&#39;è una salsa speciale rispetto a quella semplicemente mayonnaise e ketchup.
+Dopo tutto, c'è una salsa speciale rispetto a quella semplicemente mayonnaise e ketchup.
 We need to keeping the pickles a secret.
-Come sempre, potete rivolgervi al [!DNL Audience Manager] consulente in caso di domande.
+As always, you can check with your [!DNL Audience Manager] consultant if you have any questions.

 * [Componenti chiave nel sistema Audience Manager](/help/using/reference/system-components/components-stack.md)
 * [Componenti azioni dati](/help/using/reference/system-components/components-data-action.md)